apache/iceberg/docs/flink-getting-started.md

 ## Preparation when using Flink SQL Client

-To create Iceberg table in Flink, recommended is to use [Flink SQL Client](https://ci.apache.org/projects/flink/flink-docs-stable/dev/table/sqlClient.html) as it's easier for users to understand the concepts.
+To create Iceberg table in Flink, it is recommended to use [Flink SQL Client](https://ci.apache.org/projects/flink/flink-docs-stable/dev/table/sqlClient.html) as it's easier for users to understand the concepts.

-Download the Flink 1.16.1 binary package from the Apache Flink [download page](https://flink.apache.org/downloads.html).
+Download Flink from the [Apache download page](https://flink.apache.org/downloads.html).
 Iceberg uses Scala 2.12 when compiling the Apache `iceberg-flink-runtime` jar, so it's recommended to use Flink 1.16 bundled with Scala 2.12.

 ```bash
 FLINK_VERSION=1.16.1